-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash.
-The Company maintains its cash balances in large well-established financial institutions located in the United States.
-At times, the Company's cash balances may be uninsured or in deposit accounts that exceed the Federal Deposit Insurance Corporation (FDIC) insurance limits.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents.
+The Company maintains its cash and cash equivalents balances in large well-established financial institutions located in the United States.
+At times, the Company's cash and cash equivalents balances may be uninsured or in deposit accounts that exceed the Federal Deposit Insurance Corporation (FDIC) insurance limits.
+Cash equivalents amounted to \$9,057,747 on September 30, 2022.